Lab Director: Annie Maheux

 David Jack is a second-year graduate student in the Developmental Psychology program.
 He received his BS.c. in Psychology from the University of Jos, Nigeria, in 2019.
 Following graduation, he worked as a research assistant with the Culture and Mental Health Research Group, supervised by Dr. Dung Jidong at Nottingham Trent University.
 His research aims to explore social media use and adolescent development from cross-cultural perspectives with a specific focus on adolescents from low-and-middle-income-countries.
 In his free time, he enjoys photography and spending time with family.

-Katie Yoon (she/her) is a third-year student in the College of Arts & Sciences.
+Katie Yoon (she/her) is a fourth-year student in the College of Arts & Sciences.
 She is double majoring in Psychology and Statistics & Analytics with a minor in Medicine, Literature, and Culture.
 She is the president and competing member of UNC’s club taekwondo team and is a research assistant at the Carolina Institute for Developmental Disabilities.
 In the future, she plans to continue research and pursue an MPH or PhD in Clinical Psychology or Neuroscience.

-Ethan Page (he/him) is a fourth-year student in the College of Arts & Sciences.
-He is majoring in Psychology with a double minor in German and Chemistry.
+Ethan Page (he/him) graduated in 2025 from the College of Arts & Sciences.
+He majored in Psychology with a double minor in German and Chemistry.
 He has previously volunteered as a Learning Assistant in the Psychology Department at UNC and as a Second Language Teaching Assistant in Vienna, Austria.
 He plans to pursue a PhD in Cognitive Psychology.

-Zoe Monroe (she/her) is a third-year in the College of Arts and Sciences.
+Zoe Monroe (she/her) is a fourth-year in the College of Arts and Sciences.
 She is majoring in Psychology (B.S.) with a minor in African, African American, and Diaspora studies.
 She is currently involved in HGAPS, a non-profit psychology organization on campus and is an undergraduate learning assistant (ULA) for PSYC 270: Research Methods.
 In the future, she plans to pursue her PsyD in Counseling/Clinical or Developmental Psychology.

 Jinjin Huang (she/her) is a fourth-year student in the College of Arts and Sciences.
 She is double majoring in Psychology and Sociology.
 As publicity chair for the student organization FACSS, she is actively involved in promoting initiatives that foster student engagement and support for underrepresented groups.
 Jinjin is passionate about the intersection of mental health and social dynamics, and she plans to pursue a PhD in Psychology to further explore these areas.

-Sam Davis (he/him) is a second-year student in the College of Arts and Sciences.
+Sam Davis (he/him) is a third-year student in the College of Arts and Sciences.
 He is double majoring in Psychology and Political Science.
 He has been accepted into the Teach for America Ignite Fellowship and possesses a deep interest in adolescent mental health.
 In the future, he plans to pursue a PhD in Clinical or Developmental Psychology.
 In his spare time, he enjoys playing piano and traveling with his family.

-Sowndarya Chivukula (she/her) is a first-year student in the College of Arts and Sciences.
+Sowndarya Chivukula (she/her) is a second-year student in the College of Arts and Sciences.
 She is double majoring in Neuroscience and Psychology with a minor in Chemistry.
 She is involved in the Carolina Neuroscience Club on campus and plans to pursue an MD or MD-PhD to go into pediatric neurology in the future!

-Peixuan He (she/her) is a first year in the College of Arts and Science.
+Peixuan He (she/her) is a second year in the College of Arts and Science.
 She is double majoring in Psychology and Sociology.
 Her research on self-stigmatization and coping strategies for campus sexual harassment fueled her interest in adolescent and sexual behavior.
 She is involved in Blank Canvas Dance Team and Women in Public Policy at UNC.
 In the future, she plans to continue doing research by pursuing a PhD in Psychology.

 Nathaniel is a junior in high school from Durham, North Carolina.
 He thinks technology is constantly advancing, whether in AI, scientific advancements, or other technologies.
 It is important to understand and use this technology to become a functioning member of the changing society that technology is creating.
 He has personally used AI to help expand his understanding of his interests and the world around him.
 A fun fact about him is that he is a Public Forum Debater at his high school!